Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Experimental Results

 \section{Experimental Results}

-In this section we present experimental results comparing the performance of VIB with the proposed sparsity-inducing prior approach \texttt{CP-IB} with other sparsity-inducing strategies proposed in the literature for latent variable models by adapting them in the context of information bottleneck.
-In addition, we compare our model with the baseline VIB approach, where a mean-field Gaussian distribution is used as a prior and the latent dimension is fixed to a single value across all data.
+In this section, we present experimental results that compare the performance of \texttt{SparC-IB} with the most recent sparsity-inducing strategies proposed in the literature: the Drop-B model (\cite{kim2021drop}) and InteL-VAE (\cite{miao2022incorporating}).
+We could not find an opensource implementation for either of the two approaches, and therefore we have coded our own implementation where adapt them in the context of information bottleneck (link to the code base is provided in the Appendix \hyperref[sec::software]{Sec.
+6.5}).
+In this section, these two approaches are called Drop-VIB and Intel-VIB.
+In addition, we compare our model with the baseline mean-field Gaussian VIB approach, where the latent dimension is fixed to a single value across all data.
+Note that, we apply the square transformation (\cite{Kolchinsky19}) to the estimator of $\operatorname{MI}(X;Z)$ for all the methods.

-A key requirement for any machine learning model is its ability to \emph{generalize}.
-Generalization refers to reducing the gap in performance of the model between training and testing scenarios.
-Both training and testing scenarios could be \textit{in-distribution} or \textit{out-of-distribution}.
-In-distribution scenarios are the most frequently studied learning scenarios, but generalization to out-of-distribution scenarios will greatly increase the robustness of the model.
-Out-of-distribution scenarios may arise because of nonstationarity in temporally acquired data (or hidden factors), whether the data shift is gradual or abrupt, such as rotation or noise corruptions.
-Adversarial perturbations to the input data also result in out-of-distribution scenarios, albeit with special properties (\cite{tramer2020ensemble}).

-We evaluate the \texttt{CP-IB} model for in-distribution prediction accuracy in a supervised classification scenario using the MNIST and Fashion-MNIST data.
-Furthermore, we assess the robustness of \texttt{CP-IB} in the out-of-distribution scenarios, specifically with rotation, white-box attacks with noise corruptions, and black-box adversarial attacks.
+We evaluated the \texttt{SparC-IB} model for \emph{in-distribution} prediction accuracy in a supervised classification scenario using the MNIST and CIFAR-10 data, which have a small number of classes, and also the ImageNet data, where the number of classes is large.
+Furthermore, we evaluated the robustness of \texttt{SparC-IB} trained on these three datasets in \emph{out-of-distribution} scenarios, specifically with rotation, white-box attacks with noise corruptions, and black-box adversarial attacks.